syedshah94/Parking-App/README.md

 ## Wireframe

 So I ended up not following the wireframe very closely for how the page would look.
-But it currently looks better because I made this wireframe and was able to scrap ideas I would have otherwise implemented and then scrapped.
+But it looks nice now, because I made this wireframe and was able to scrap ideas I would have otherwise implemented and then scrapped.
 So I definitely saved some time with this, even if it may not quite seem so.
 ![alternateText](./assets/index.jpg)